axtk/axtk.github.io/x/routescape_type_safety.md

     - webdev
 ---

 [Routescape](https://routescape.js.org) offers type-safe routing as an optional enhancement.
 It allows for gradual adoption of type-safe routing throughout the app, while keeping the routing simple.
-It's achieved by entrusting route typing to an external type-safe URL builder and by enabling the same routing APIs to accept the values created by the URL builder with regard to the typing.
+It's achieved by entrusting route typing to an external type-safe URL builder, such as the `url()` function below, and by enabling the same routing APIs to accept the values created by the URL builder with regard to the typing.

-Here's an example:
+Here's an example (based on the previous one from the [Routescape overview](/x/routescape#routing-example)):

 ```tsx
 import {A, useRoute} from 'routescape';